Introduction to Community Care

 6.2 Waiting lists and delay in meeting assessed need

-It is often the case that a trust will not refuse to provide the service but will operate a waiting list due to financial constraints.
+At times a trust will not refuse to provide the service but will operate a waiting list due to financial constraints.
 As noted, a trust must carry out a statutory duty.
 Where no time limit for doing so is set down in the legislation, the law implies that it should be carried out within a reasonable period of time.
 This allows someone who has been on a waiting list for a considerable amount of time to take court action to force the trust to provide the service.

 A person who has been placed on a waiting list for a service and who feels that there has been excessive delay can also make a complaint to the Ombudsman on the grounds of maladministration.
 This has already happened on numerous occasions in England.